Lola T350 and Lola T360 car-by-car histories

 Sold via North American agent Carl Haas to Tom Klausler (Palatine, IL) and run for him by Traylor Engineering in the Canadian Formula Atlantic series in 1974.
 Klausler won two rounds, and the Pro races at Road America, Trois-Rivières and Waterford Hills.
 Sold to Mike Hall (Twin Lakes, WI) for 1975, and raced in the Players series.
 There is no sign of Hall racing it again after 1975, but he advertised it in the early months of 1977, after which it appears to go back to Carl Haas Racing.
 In January 1978, it was advertised by Dassig Engineering (Northbrook, IL) as the "ex Klausler/Hall" T360, and may have been the car used in SCCA Drivers School by Nick Karabetsos in 1977.
-The later history of this car is still not known with precision, but over the next 13 years it acquired sports car bodywork and a Mazda engine.
-Doug Moe (Bremerton, WA) owned it, and it may have been the BSR class "Mazron" that he raced in ICSCC events in 1977 (as the "Mk 1"), 1978, 1979, 1980 and 1981, by which time it was the "Mazron Mk V".
+The later history of this car is still not known with precision, but at some point it acquired sports car bodywork and a Mazda engine.
+Doug Moe (Bremerton, WA) owned it, and it may have been one of the series of BSR class "Mazron" sports racing cars that he used in ICSCC events from 1977 (the "Mk 1"), 1978, 1979, 1980 and 1981 (the "Mazron Mk V").
 It was raced by Bill Hill in the CAT championship in 1987, after which it was reportedly stored.
 Early in 2003, Moe sold the the car to Allan T. Chou (Westfield, NJ), and in 2009 it was being restored.
 Bought from Chou in 2012 by Guilbert Twiss (Pittsfield, MA).
 Still owned by Twiss in November 2019.

 Driven by: Tom Klausler, Mike Hall and Bill Hill.
 First race: Gimli (R3), 16 Jun 1974.
 Total of 19 recorded races.

 Sold to North American agent Carl Haas, where it is almost certainly the car acquired by preparer Dan Fodge.
 Said to have been run by Fodge for Kenny Briggs, but Briggs did not appear in Pro Formula Atlantic and there is no mention of him in the SCCA's Finish Line or The Wheel magazines covering SCCA racing in California.
 Then said to have gone to Jon Norman (Oakland, CA) for 1975, but Norman raced an older Lotus in 1975, winning Northern Pacific Division, and no Lola was mentioned at the time.
 Its first known usage is 1976, when Norman ran it for Dan Marvin (El Sobrante, CA) in Pro Formula Atlantic and in SCCA FB.
 Sold at the end of 1976 to Cal Huartson (Bellingham, WA), who used in in Regional Formula B in 1977.
-This is presumably the T360 used by Bruce Yeo (Burnaby, BC, Canada) in ICSCC in 1978, then by Bruce Shaughnessy (Maple Ridge, BC/Coquitlam, BC) in 1979 and is presumably the same Lola Shaughnessy raced in 1981 and, in the Formula Libre class, in 1982 and 1983.
+This is presumably the T360 used by Bruce Yeo (Burnaby, BC, Canada) in ICSCC in 1978, then by Bruce Shaughnessy (Maple Ridge, BC/Coquitlam, BC) in 1979 and 1981 and, in the Formula Libre class, in 1982 and 1983.
 Shaughnessy advertised the car in 1993, and this is then reported to be the T360 raced by Udo Piersch between 1996 and 2003.
 Subsequent history unknown.

-Driven by: Dan Marvin and Cal Huartson.
+Driven by: Dan Marvin, Cal Huartson, Bruce Shaughnessy and Udo Pietsch.
 First race: Laguna Seca (R2), 2 May 1976.
-Total of 9 recorded races.
+Total of 13 recorded races.

 New to Nigel Clarkson (Cirencester, Gloucestershire) and raced by him and by Richard Scott (London) in British Formula Atlantic, backed by Hurford Jones Ltd. To Nick May (Sutton, Surrey) for the 1975 British series, with Strakers of Wimbledon Ltd sponsorship, and run by Dave Price Racing.
 To Brian Robinson (Stockton-on-Tees, County Durham) and converted to Formula 2 specification for Shellsport Group 8 races in 1976.
 To John Morrison (Warwick) for Shellsport G8 and libre racing in 1977, then to Kevin Bowditch (Maidenhead) race appearances 1978, then Martin Mansell (Middlesex), who raced it as a Lola "FA79" with Winchmore Hill Garage sponsorship in Formula Atlantic in 1979.
 Mansell crashed heavily at Brands Hatch in April 1979, and did not appear again.
 It was next seen in 1990 when it was bought by Robert McGimpsey (Newtownards, County Down, Northern Ireland) from a dealer somewhere in the English midlands.
 It was then fitted with a 3-litre Weslake engine, and McGimpsey used it for one season in hillclimbing before the engine and chassis were sold separately.
 It was bought by two friends in 1993 or 1994, and in 2012 they still had it.
 In February 2019, the restoration remained stalled due to other priorities.